jtratner/graphalchemy/docs/basemodel.rst

 ============

-All Node and Edge classes are subclasses of :py:class:`BaseNode` and :py:class:`BaseEdge`.
+All Node and Edge classes are subclasses of :class:`BaseNode` and :class:`BaseEdge`.

 .. autoclass:: basemodels.BaseNode
     :members: